 Critical Thinking Part Two: Imagination and Visualization

 Visualization is a natural capacity of the mind.
 It can be defined as “the conscious, volitional creation of mental sense impressions…” We generally think in images.
 To go beyond the superficial meaning of language we use mental imagery.
+The imagination connects us to our emotions.
 When you read fiction, or daydream or night dream or remember something, it is easy to notice images running through your mind.
 But it is not always obvious how you use imagery in possibly all of your thinking.

 You could practice visualizations on your own, lead or be led by others.
-In my book, I also describe inquiry practices which directly use visualization for examining evidence, finding solutions, revealing hidden attitudes, synthesizing material or gaining insight.
-The process I will be describing today is not mindfulness; it is very different from the practices described in earlier blogs.
+In my book, Compassionate Critical Thinking: How Mindfulness, Creativity, Empathy and Socratic Questioning Can Transform Teaching, I also describe inquiry practices which directly use visualization for examining evidence, finding solutions, revealing hidden attitudes, synthesizing material or gaining insight.
+The process I will be describing today is not mindfulness.
 It strengthens the ability to create and apply imagery.
-It helps students be more relaxed and focused in class.
+For teachers, it helps students be more relaxed and focused in class.
 It directly connects course material to student’s lives and so provides intrinsic motivation for learning.
 With enough experience, you can do a visualization in about ten minutes.
 In order to lead others, you must practice on your own first.
 Read hyperlinked or other resources.

-The method begins with progressive relaxation and then proceeds to a mental journey.
+The method begins with simple progressive relaxation and then proceeds to a mental journey.
 The relaxation section will last two to four minutes.
-Unlike mindfulness, students can sit back or rest their head on the desk in front of them.
+Give students choices, not only as you lead the exercise but whether or how to join in.
+For some students, closing their eyes in class could be frightening or initiate fearful memories.
+Instead of simply visualizing they can free write in a journal, for example.
+Unlike mindfulness, students can also choose to sit back or rest their head on the desk in front of them.
 I usually play calming music in the background.
-You can center attention first on the feet and work your way up or start at the forehead and work your way progressively down through a few body areas.
-Before you begin, tell the students what topic you will be exploring.
-I will do a sample visualization on the novel Demian, by Herman Hesse.
+The following is a sample visualization on the novel Demian, by Herman Hesse.

 Today, we will meet Sinclair in a new light, as we are first introduced to him in Demian.
 First:

 When you are ready, sit back and relax.
 Assume a position that is restful, comfortable and that you can stay in for five minutes or so.
-Close your eyes when you’re ready.
-You could close them now or in a few minutes, when it feels right.
-Put your attention on your forehead.
+If you want, you can close your eyes when you’re ready, close them partly or fully, now or in a few minutes.
+Do what feels right.
+For example, you could put your attention on your forehead or your feet, your hands or shoulders.
+Wherever you feel most comfortable.
 Calmly, breathe in, taking it nice and easy; then breathe out.
 As you breathe in, can you feel the subtle sensation of your forehead expanding very slightly?
 Just notice it as you breathe in.
 Then, as you exhale, notice how your body naturally relaxes, settles down.
 You might settle more into the chair or feel heavier or warmer.

 Keep the voice calm yet natural.
 Relaxed.
 You are teaching a relaxation method.
 Pace yourself so you introduce a new image or question just after the previous image has formed for your students.

-Move you attention to the muscles around your mouth.
+Move you attention to muscles near to where you began.
 As you breathe in, the area might expand a little; simply notice it.
 Then relax, settle down, let go as you breathe out.
-Pause.
-Move your attention next to your shoulders.
-You might find it easier to notice the effect of breathing on your shoulders.
-Breathe in, feel the expansion.
-Then, just let go as you breathe out.
-Notice how your body relaxes even more deeply.
-Your shoulders might drop.
+Your face, shoulders, or arms might drop.
 Do you feel any warmer, heavier?
 Just allow yourself to relax.
+Pause.

 Now allow a flower to come to mind, any flower will do.